Updated Hud Housing Rules for an Emotional Support Animal

-HUD clarified that it is the responsibility of the health care professional to provide accurate information.
-And landlords should rely on the information provided by the health professional and if it fulfills the standards of the ESA letter, landlords cannot ask for additional information.
+HUD clarified that it is the health care professional's responsibility to provide accurate information.
+Landlords should rely on the information provided by the health professional, and if it fulfills the standards of the ESA letter, landlords cannot ask for additional information.

 It has been observed that the landlords ask for personal information during the accommodation process.
-HUD clarified that landlords are not allowed to ask for specific details about the tenant’s condition.
+HUD clarified that landlords could not ask for specific details about the tenant’s condition.

-Many ESA owners ask about when and how to submit the ESA accommodation request to the landlord.
-HUD clarified that you can submit your request either in spoken or written form.
-The request can also be made by someone else on behalf of the ESA owner.
+Many ESA owners ask when and how to submit the ESA accommodation request to the landlord.
+HUD clarified that you could submit your request either in spoken or written form.
+Someone else can request on behalf of the ESA owner.

 There is no need to include words like ‘reasonable accommodation’, ‘support animal’, or any other specific word in the written request.
-You just need to let the landlord know that you request to live with your ESA and submit your ESA letter.
+You just need to let the landlord know that you are planning to live with your emotional support animal and submit your ESA letter.

 Another confusion among ESA owners is whether they can make an accommodation request before or after acquiring the ESA.
-HUD stated that a person with any disability can make the accommodation request at any time.
-It is the responsibility of the landlord to consider the request no matter if you made the request after bringing your ESA to their home.
+HUD stated that a person with any disability could make an accommodation request at any time.
+It is the responsibility of the landlord to consider the request no matter if you requested bringing your ESA to their home.

 However, we recommend ESA owners be honest with their landlords when it comes to their ESA.
-If you are obtaining an ESA, it is better to let the landlord know in advance.
-It may create a problem if you bring home your ESA without informing your landlord and he discovers it later.
-Never hide your ESA or lie about your ESA to the landlord and submit a request as soon as you qualify for an ESA.
+If you obtain an ESA, it is better to let the landlord know in advance.
+It may create a problem if you bring home your ESA without informing your landlord, and he discovers it later.

-Dogs and cats are mostly used as emotional support animals.
+Emotional support cats and dogs are mostly used as ESAs.
 But there are many types of animals that can be used for emotional support.
 HUD clarified that any small domesticated animal can be used to provide comfort and companionship to individuals with mental disorders.
-Dogs, Cats, Rabbits, Birds, Hedgehogs, Rats, Mini Pigs, and Fish are some common examples of animals that can be used as ESAs.
+Emotional support dogs, cats, small birds, rabbits, hamsters, hedgehogs, rats, mini pigs, and fish are some common examples of animals used as ESAs.

 The landlord should let the tenants know why the ESA accommodation request cannot be accepted.

-HUD clarified that accommodation for an ESA must include reasonable accommodation according to the fair housing laws.
+HUD clarified that accommodation for an ESA must include reasonable accommodation under the fair housing act.

-The ONLY way to qualify for an ESA is to get a legitimate ESA letter from a licensed health care professional.
-Websites that claim to provide registration for a fee are those you need to stay away from.
+The only way to qualify for an ESA is to get a legitimate ESA letter from a licensed health care professional.
+Websites that claim to provide registration for a fee are those you need to stay away from them.

 ESAs do not require any registration or license.
 These documents do not provide any right to the ESA owner.
-HUD stated that the documents purchased online are not sufficient to confirm that the owner is suffering from any mental condition and in need of an ESA.
-We recommend people to not get involved in these sites because registrations provided by them are invalid.
-Always contact a qualified health care professional if you want to get a legitimate ESA letter.
+HUD stated that the documents purchased online are insufficient to confirm that the owner has any mental condition and needs an ESA.

 We have mentioned plenty of times that an ESA letter should come from a qualified health professional.
-HUD also confirms that in the new guidelines and stated that the letter must come from a qualified and licensed health care professional.
-The professionals you can get ESA letters from are psychiatrists, psychologists, physicians, optometrists, physician’s assistants, nurses, and other health professionals.
+HUD also confirms that in the new guidelines, the letter must come from a qualified and licensed health care professional.
+You can get ESA letters from psychiatrists, psychologists, physicians, optometrists, physician’s assistants, nurses, and other health professionals.

-There are many legitimate websites online like RealESALetter.com that can connect you with licensed professionals.
-The professionals who work with us make recommendations based on their individual judgment.
+Many legitimate websites online like RealESALetter.com can connect you with licensed professionals.
+The professionals who work with us make recommendations based on their judgment.

-HUD stated that legitimate and licensed health care professionals can provide ESA services remotely or over the internet.
-This statement has made it easy for people who are unable to see a health professional in person.
+HUD stated that legitimate and licensed health care professionals could provide ESA services remotely or over the internet.
+This statement has made it easy for people who cannot see a health professional in person.
 Other reasons for not seeing the therapist in person may be financial or invaluable resources.

 In the 2020 guideline, HUD discusses the key role that the ESAs have in the lives of their owners.
 Here are some examples that clearly show how emotional support animals help people with mental conditions.